 Let another member of the household be responsible for pet duties.
-Your spouse can take your dog for a walk in the morning, and your child can when they get home from school.
+Your partner can take your dog for a walk in the morning, and your children can when they get home from school.
 Add other jobs to the weekly chores list, including picking up poop from the yard, changing the litter box, or cleaning cages or tanks.

 Perhaps a neighbor could step in.
 A professional pet sitter can also take care of your pet's needs and give them love and attention when you can't.

 Your family won't know what you need unless you open up to them.
 You might feel like you're being a burden when you ask for help, but it's likely you're giving someone a chance to feel good.

 When you make your wellness a priority in the short-term, you'll have more time and energy for your family in the long run.